How to Reconcile a Business Bank Account (And Why Most Businesses Don’t Until It’s Too Late)

 When your bank account and your accounting system are the same platform, every transaction is recorded and categorized the moment it clears.
 There's no sync delay, no disconnected feed, and no matching step — because the transaction only exists in one place.

 Reconciliation goes from a monthly task to a continuous, automatic process.
-Your books match your bank by default.
+Your books match your bank by default, and your monthly "reconciliation" is really just a 5-minute sanity check.

 Common Reconciliation Problems (And Fixes)

 You recorded a payment twice, or the bank feed imported a transaction that you'd already entered manually.
-Delete the duplicate.
+This is the #1 problem with bank feeds — you enter a bill payment manually, then the bank feed imports it, and now the expense shows up twice.

 A payment initiated on the 30th might not clear until the 2nd.
 A deposit made on the last day might not post until the next month.
-These are normal reconciling items.
+ACH transfers, in particular, often take 1–3 business days.

 How Often Should You Reconcile?